rzeldent/esp32cam-rtsp/README.md

 ### GET: /snapshot

 Calling this URL will return a JPEG snapshot of the camera in the browser.
 This request can also be used (for example using cURL) to save the snapshot to a file.

-### GET: /flash?v={intensity}

-Calling this URL will set the intensity of the flash LED.
-Authentication is required.

-The parameter v for the intensity must be between 0 (off) and 255 (max).
-If no v parameter is present, it will be set to the value of the flash LED intensity from configuration.

 ## Issues / Nice to know